Trading with Support and Resistance

 There where the difference between the number of buyers and sellers get more remarkable, it tends to form a Support or Resistance level.
 Your next logical quest will be to identify them on a price chart.

-Historical and potential Support and Resistance levels, can lead to several constructs: horizontal lines and dynamic trendlines are the most used ones and can be based on significant highs and lows.
+Historical and potential levels, can lead to several constructs: horizontal lines and dynamic trendlines are the most used ones and can be based on significant highs and lows.
 Lines are also used to delineate price channels as well as classical chart figures such as triangles and wedges.

-Some technical indicators can act as potential Support and Resistance levels, such as moving averages, Pivot Pointsand Fibonacci extensions and retracements which are commonly used in Elliott Wave analysis.
+Some technical indicators can act as potential levels, such as sentiment chart, moving averages, Pivot Points and Fibonacci cycles which are commonly used in Elliott Wave analysis.

 Round numbers - those quotes ending in 00 or 50- and emotional spikes are often perceived as Support and Resistance levels.